 Red Mountain, British Columbia, Canada

 Deep in the Kootenay Mountains of British Columbia lies Red Mountain, a resort with backwoods charm that is praised by Ski Canada Magazine and Frommer’s as among the best resorts in North America.
-It has beginner slopes but this is a resort for the grown-ups.
-Ski Canada Magazine rated it best for "Steeps", "Powder" and "Trees".
+It has beginner slopes, but this is a resort for the grown-ups.
+Ski Canada Magazine rated it best for “Steeps,” “Powder” and “Trees.”
 There are nearly 90 runs stretched across two mountains; 1,700 skiable acres and 880 metres of vertical terrain.
 Red will keep you occupied for days.
-Search and compare cheap flights to Spokane.

 La Grave, France

 A sobering name for a challenging ski area.
 This is not a place for the faint-hearted as La Grave has taken lives and commands great respect.
-The vertical drop is a gobsmacking 2,100m and there are massive ungroomed spaces.
-It's a world away from "civilized" ski resorts – the shops stock items most skiers will not have considered such as avalanche probes, Avalungs and airbags.
+The vertical drop is a gobsmacking 2,100 metres and there are massive ungroomed spaces.
+It’s a world away from “civilized” ski resorts – the shops stock items most skiers will not have considered such as avalanche probes, Avalungs and airbags.
 La Grave is not one to be attempted without a guide.
 But, when you descend, feeling very small indeed is priceless.
-Search and compare cheap flights to France.

-In the Grand Tetons the adrenaline junkie will find their piece of heaven.
-Two mountains - Rendezvous and Apres Vous – serve up the big, big skiing.
+In the Grand Tetons, the adrenaline junkies will find their piece of heaven.
+Two mountains – Rendezvous and Apres Vous – serve up the big, big skiing.
 Most of the advanced trails line the slopes of Rendezvous Mountain while Apres Vous Mountain hosts the beginners and intermediates.
-The iconic slope is Corbet's Couloir, a high entry on the "things to do before you die" list.
+The iconic slope is Corbet’s Couloir, a high entry on the “things to do before you die” list.
 Intrepid skiers enjoy free falling onto a 55-degree slope.
-Should you not turn hard right immediately, you'll face plant onto rock.
-Turn hard right immediately and, after two fast turns, you'll exit down a 45-degree slope.
-And then plan your next go...
-Search and compare cheap flights to Jackson Hole.
+Should you not turn hard right immediately, you’ll face plant onto rock.
+Turn hard right immediately and, after two fast turns, you’ll exit down a 45-degree slope.
+And then plan your next go…

-Without a doubt, the best skiing – for all levels – is to be found at Val d'Isere.
+Without a doubt, the best skiing – for all levels – is to be found at Val d’Isère.
 This French resort is high, high up in the Espace Killy, a snowy locale that includes Tignes too.
-Its features are impeccable: 300km of piste, 10,000 hectares of off-piste, two glaciers, a vertical drop of almost 2,000m and 100 lifts that means there is rarely any lines or congestion.
-Due to its topography, Val d'Isere is snow-sure, getting early snow and occasionally continuing well into May.
-Search and compare cheap flights to France.
+Its features are impeccable: 300 kilometres of piste, 10,000 hectares of off-piste, two glaciers, a vertical drop of almost 10,560 metres and 100 lifts that means there is rarely any lines or congestion.
+Due to its topography, Val d’Isère is snow-sure, getting early snow and occasionally continuing well into May.